ssonkiya/ssonkiya.github.io/_posts/2018-2-05-The-Importance-of-Sponsorship.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Below are examples of &quot;good guys in tech&quot; and things they have done that have helped my career.
 I hope others can follow their example.</p>&mdash; Caitlin Hudon👩🏼‍💻 (@beeonaposy) <a href="https://twitter.com/beeonaposy/status/895799250055024640?ref_src=twsrc%5Etfw">August 11, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## My sponsorship

-Some examples of how I have been sponsored in my career:
+Some examples of how my sponsors have accelerated my career:
 - I attended my first data science conference, RStudio::conf 2017, thanks to a diversity scholarship that allowed me to go to conference and training days for free and included a small travel budget.
 - I gave my first data science talk because Jared Lander asked me when, not if, I wanted to speak at his meetup.
 He believed I could do it before I did, and was a very enthusiastic champion of me.
-The talk was recorded, and thanks to it being seenb y XYZ at west point, I went in September to give a talk there, which was awesome.
+The talk was recorded and was seen by the Director of the Data Science Center at West Point, who invited me to give a talk there last September (it was awesome).
 - I gave my first conference talk at Data Day Texas two weeks ago because Hilary Parker and other invited speakers recommended me.

-- Dave Robinson, for everything.
-Especially helping boost my data science profile.
-His international women day tweets. got lots of follwers for all of us.

-And some encouragement:
-- Hadley Wickham encouraging me to submit my talk to RStudio conference 2018
+And actions that don't rise to the level of sponsorship also can make a big impact.
+Specifically, I want to thank Hadley Wickham, for encouraging me to submit my talk to RStudio conference 2018:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You should submit it to rstudio::conf!</p>&mdash; Hadley Wickham (@hadleywickham) <a href="https://twitter.com/hadleywickham/status/900828594703880198?ref_src=twsrc%5Etfw">August 24, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-- Jim Hester citing me as one of the contributors to the glue documentation.
+And Jim Hester citing me as one of the contributors to the glue documentation.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Want to give a belated shoutout to <a href="https://twitter.com/jimhester_?ref_src=twsrc%5Etfw">@jimhester_</a> and the tidyverse team for providing a really nice experience to a OS newbie:<br><br>A month ago, I was trying to use a new function in glue and getting an error it didn’t exist.
+Colleague was pinging me about same error.
+1/</p>&mdash; Emily Robinson (@robinson_es) <a href="https://twitter.com/robinson_es/status/930814430362984448?ref_src=twsrc%5Etfw">November 15, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Finally, I am incredibly lucky to have my amazing brother Dave Robinson.
+He has been my most encouraging data science sponsor and is a tireless advocate for women in data science in general.
+His tweets on international women's day got all of us mentioned a lot more followers:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Five amazing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> data scientists to follow if you&#39;re not already:<a href="https://twitter.com/juliasilge?ref_src=twsrc%5Etfw">@juliasilge</a> <a href="https://twitter.com/JennyBryan?ref_src=twsrc%5Etfw">@JennyBryan</a> <a href="https://twitter.com/hspter?ref_src=twsrc%5Etfw">@hspter</a> <a href="https://twitter.com/ma_salmon?ref_src=twsrc%5Etfw">@ma_salmon</a> <a href="https://twitter.com/robinson_es?ref_src=twsrc%5Etfw">@robinson_es</a> <a href="https://twitter.com/hashtag/IWD2017?src=hash&amp;ref_src=twsrc%5Etfw">#IWD2017</a> <a href="https://t.co/OWqi0PzyWM">pic.twitter.com/OWqi0PzyWM</a></p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/839564664321282048?ref_src=twsrc%5Etfw">March 8, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Diversity and sponsorship